mehdikazi/Massdrop-Coding-Challenge/README.md

      ```
      where `PARSING_STATUS = IN-PROGRESS, FAILED, or COMPLETED`<br />

-  -DELETE by ID<br />
+  - DELETE by ID<br />
-   -Step 1: Change setting to "DELETE"<br />
+   - Step 1: Change setting to "DELETE"<br />
-   -Step 2: Change "Enter request url" field to `http://localhost:3000/jobs/idNumber` where idNumber is the returned job ID when posted.<br />
+   - Step 2: Change "Enter request url" field to `http://localhost:3000/jobs/idNumber` where idNumber is the returned job ID when posted.<br />
-   -Step 3: Click "Send" and the below console will return:<br />
+   - Step 3: Click "Send" and the below console will return:<br />
     ```
      {
       "message": "Job successfully deleted"